caasig/Umbraco-Project-Setup/README.md

 	PM> Install-Package uSync
 	```

-Note: A "uSync" directory will be created when installing the package via Nuget.
+> A "uSync" directory will be created when installing the package via Nuget.
 It will contain XML config files for everything in your database.
 When new Document Types or Data Types are created from the Umbraco Backoffice, it will automatically generate the necessary config file.
 When a project builds, it will import everything from the uSync folder.
 For example, when merging from a Dev to Staging branch, the uSync folder will merge over and will be imported the next time the project builds on Staging.
 This will keep your database always in sync between environments.

 ## Courier